Skip to content

 Hands down, the toughest aspect of creating a great experience is consistency.
 This means every part of your business - your staff, your products and property - speaks to the same quality and values.
 Is your restaurant or business frequented by families?
 Then your waitstaff, menu and/or facilities better cater to kids.
 Is the environment important to you?
 Great!
 Back it up through each of your processes and products, down to the finest details of how you do business.

 At Biota, quality and sustainability are essential to what we do - from the ingredients we source to the way our gardens are nourished.
-We also have Nespresso Professional machines on site to serve coffee, because, not only is their coffee sustainably sourced, their aluminium capsules and coffee grounds are recyclable.
+We also have Nespresso Professional machines on site to serve coffee, because, not only is their coffee sealed for freshness, their aluminium capsules and coffee grounds are recyclable.
 We can then easily send our capsules to Nespresso's recycling facility in Nowra.
 Additionally, the capsules and machines use exacting consumption methods so there's never any wasted coffee, water or energy-use.
 It's all about sustainability, quality and consistency.

 Biota's James Viles knows a thing or two about creating an exceptional guest experience at BARN.
 By Biota